Brilliantcrank/airbag-industries/_posts/2002-02-22-triple-lutz.md

 1. Lately I’ve been listening to [µ-Ziq](http://www.amazon.com/exec/obidos/ASIN/B000003RYX/qid=1014350864/sr=1-2/ref=sr_1_2/103-3882766-2288613).
 It’s like a happier Art of Noise (no chainsaws) with peppy beats and cool sampling sound.
 With music like this who needs Jolt?
 If get-the-beat-down isn’t your style then might I recommend [Aaron Copland](http://search.yahoo.com/bin/search?p=Aaron+Copland).
 His great work, *Appalachian Spring* is easy to listen to any time of day.

 2. I’d like to think that [Tivo](http://www.tivo.com) cuts down on TV viewing habits but in fact, it’s more like a crack dealer in residence.
-Sure, I don’t channel surf anymore but I gotta watch all three Simpsonâ€™s re-runs on daily basis.
-I would have bought the Simpsonâ€™s: Season I <span class="caps">DVD</span> but with my crack dealer who needs it?
+Sure, I don’t channel surf anymore but I gotta watch all three Simpson’s re-runs on daily basis.
+I would have bought the Simpson’s: Season I <span class="caps">DVD</span> but with my crack dealer who needs it?

 3. [More](http://dailynews.yahoo.com/h/ap/20020221/sp/oly_olympics_rdp_143.html) and [more](http://dailynews.yahoo.com/h/ap/20020221/ts/oly_russian_threats_3.html) controversy at the ‘lympic games.
 I think they should add two events to both Winter and Summer events: Combined Debate Relay and 1500m Freestyle Protesting.